hawkinswood/prettygoodsecurity/content/pages/resources/index.md

 ## Gibson Research Corporation (GRC)

-[GRC.COM](https://www.grc.com) has been a trusted name in computer security since 1988.
+[GRC.COM](https://www.grc.com){target="_blank" rel="noopener"} has been a trusted name in computer security since 1988.
 Founded by Steve Gibson, the site offers a variety of security tools and services.

 ### Free Security Testing Tools